Monacan Indian Nation

+History

 17th century

 When Jamestown settlers first explored the James River in May 1607, they learned that the James River Monacan (along with their northern Mannahoac allies on the Rappahannock River) controlled the area of the Piedmont between the Fall Line (where present-day Richmond developed) and the Blue Ridge Mountains.
-The Monacan were hostile competitors with the Powhatan confederacy, a group of thirty Algonquian-speaking tribes who controlled much of the Tidewater and coastal plain.
+The Monacan were hostile competitors with the Powhatan confederacy, a group of 30 Algonquian-speaking tribes who controlled much of the Tidewater and coastal plain.
 The weroance Parahunt, son of paramount chief Powhatan of the Powhatan confederacy, persuaded Captain Christopher Newport not to venture beyond the James River falls into Monacan country.

-However, the determined Newport made an expedition into Monacan country the following year in November 1608.
-On a 40 mi march, the settlers found two Monacan towns, whose names they recorded as Massinacak and Mowhemenchough.
+However, the determined Newport made an expedition into Monacan country in November 1608.
+On a 40 mi march upstream along the banks of the James River, the settlers found two Monacan towns, whose names they recorded as Massinacak and Mowhemenchough.
 Unlike the Powhatan, who had given the settlers lavish welcomes, the Monacan largely ignored them and went about their business.
 The settlers captured their chief and forced him to guide them around his territory.
 On November 26, 1608, Peter Wynne, a member of Newport's party to the Monacan villages, wrote a letter to John Egerton informing him that some members of the party believed the pronunciation of the Monacans' language resembled "Welch" (Welsh), which Wynne spoke.
 Newport had asked Wynne to act as interpreter, but the language was not Welsh and he could not understand it.

-Mowhemencho, the Monacan nation's easternmost outpost, was between Bernard's Creek and Jones Creek in the eastern tip of present-day Powhatan County.
-Massinacak (Mahock) was at the mouth of Mohawk Creek, a mile south of present-day Goochland.
+Mowhemencho, the Monacan nation's easternmost outpost, was upriver of the falls of the James River, between Bernard's Creek and Jones Creek in the eastern tip of present-day Powhatan County.
+Massinacak (Mahock) was further upriver at the mouth of Mohawk Creek, a mile south of present-day Goochland.
 The Monacan capital was Rassawek, located at the point within the two branches, Point of Fork, of the upper James and Rivanna rivers.
-Tributary to them were the Monahassanugh (later known as the Nahyssan, i.e. Tutelo), whose town was near what later developed as Wingina, and the Monasukapanough (later known as the Saponi), living near present-day Charlottesville.
+Tributary to them were the Monahassanugh (later known as the Nahyssan, i.e. Tutelo), whose town was further upstream on the James River near what later developed as Wingina, and the Monasukapanough (later known as the Saponi), living near present-day Charlottesville upstream on the Rivanna River.
 All these groups were closely related with the Siouan Manahoac to the north.